Where the Rubber Meets the Road

 There it is.
 If you want something deep, transcendent, mystical, or new, you won’t find it here.
 It’s that four-letter word found in sappy romance movies, sentimental greeting cards, and tired pop songs.
 It’s love.

 Except it’s not the same love that’s described in pop culture.
 It’s entirely functional, in any circumstance, in any relationship, with regard to any challenge.
 It sums up the law, which means it is the extent of how God wants people to live.
-The type of love Paul is talking about here is at the root of other expressions of human kindness, including compassion, empathy, mercy, servitude, justice-seeking, and generosity.
-A heart that’s loving, empathetic, considerate of the needs of humankind, and oriented toward the justice God desires won’t lead you to violate the laws described in the Bible: sexual immorality and adventure-seeking (adultery), conflict and physical violence (murder), selfishness and inequality (stealing), or lust and greed (coveting).
-If you face any of these challenges and have abstract ideals on how to handle them, consider where the rubber meets the road and see how inviting God’s love into your heart could lead you to the right behavior.
+The type of love Paul described here is at the root of other expressions of human kindness, including compassion, empathy, mercy, servitude, justice-seeking, and generosity.
+A heart that’s loving, empathetic, considerate of the needs of humankind, and oriented toward the justice God desires won’t lead you to violate the laws described in this passage: sexual immorality and adventure-seeking (adultery), conflict and physical violence (murder), selfishness and inequality (stealing), or lust and greed (coveting).
+If you face any of these challenges and have abstract ideals on how to handle them, consider where the rubber meets the road and see how inviting God’s love into your heart could lead you to the right response.

 That’s the human side of things, the description of love that flows through human interaction.
 But when Paul wrote about love as “the fulfillment of the law,” he was recalling something he wrote a few chapters earlier.
 By God’s law, no human has a chance at redemption.
 All humans have violated all of those commandments at some point, and a just God couldn’t allow that.
-So out of love, Jesus took the punishment destined for humankind.
-With love motivating his every step toward the cross, Jesus died in your place.
+So out of love, he sent Jesus to be the perfect manifestation of love for humankind.
+Love motivated his every step toward the cross.
 After speaking about love and acting lovingly toward people his whole life, he faced his final act of love.
-It was where the rubber meets the road.

 It really is all about love.
 Does that sound unremarkable?
 Simplistic?
 Boring?
 If you’re looking for something grandiose or technologically advanced, think instead about tires.
-Think of your relationships as contact patches.
+Think of your human relationships as contact patches.
 Most cars have four.
-Most humans have a lot more than that.
-Love is an old concept, but it’s never been as important as it is today.
+Most humans have more than that.
+Love is an old concept, but as long as humans exist, love will too.